raspberrypilearning/build-your-own-weather-station/en/step_6.md

 ![](images/wind_speed_bb.png)

-- Open Idle and create a new Python file and save it as `/home/pi/weather-station/wind.py`
+- Open IDLE, create a new Python file, and save it as `/home/pi/weather-station/wind.py`.
-- Add the lines below to use gpiozero's Button functions and set up a Button on pin 5.
+- Add the lines below to use GPIOzero's `Button` functions and set up a Button on **GPIO 5**.
 Also create a variable called `wind_count` to store the number of rotations.

 ```python
 from gpiozero import Button